pda-freddi/computer-science-library/README.md

 These endpoints accept GET requests to retrieve all books, articles and videos or to retrieve a specific record by specifying an ID parameter in the URI.

-The requests for all records of a type can use `sort_by` and/or `asc` query parameters to specify how the list of results should be ordered:
+The requests to retrieve all records of a given type can use `sort_by` and/or `asc` query parameters to specify how the list of results should be ordered:
 * `sort_by` accepts one of these values: `title`, `author`, `category`, `numPages` (only for books), `readTime` (only for articles) or `length` (only for videos).
 * `asc` accepts the values true, for ascending order, and false for descending order.